wp-plugins/scancircle/readme.txt

 * Added `[phpvar]` shortcode to retrieve the PHP superglobals $_GET, $_POST and $_SERVER
 * Required to get the value of URL parameters, post variables, initiating web pages, etc.
 * Added because they may be needed for ScanCircle and I could not find an easy way or simple plugin to achieve this
-* To include URL parameters in a contact form (CF7), use the [Contact Form 7 Dynamic Text Extension](http://wordpress.org/plugins/contact-form-7-dynamic-text-extension) plugin

 = 1.18 =
 * First release